erikyangs/jobqueue/README.md

 * Security
   * There are no limits to who can GET and POST to the server.
 Future implementations should include user authentication.
 * Data
   * Data is stored as a Python dictionary, and thus is not persistent.
+Perhaps MySQL and a Python connector to MySQL could be a solution.
 * Code Style
   * All HTML, CSS, Javascript, and JQuery is all in templates/index.html.
 Better style would separate these languages through external linking.
   * Code is very repetitive on the front-end.
 For testing purposes, I consciously did so.
 However, a cleaner, more modular method would be to use templating, provided by frameworks like Flask or AngularJS.